New Zealand Now: Contemporary Art and Design

 Please contact Renaissance Tours or your travel agent for current airfares and flight reservations.

-Australian passport holders do not require a visa for New Zealand.
+Australian passport holders do not require a visa to visit New Zealand.

 Tour price includes